Andy (goose): Background

 The goose hatched in 1987 without feet and lived on a farm in Harvard, Nebraska.
-When Andy was two years old, Gene Fleming from nearby Hastings became aware of the plight of the bird.
-Fleming was an inventor and member of a local charity for disabled children, and he thought he would be able to help.
+When Andy was two years old, Gene Fleming from nearby Hastings became aware of the bird's plight.
+Fleming was an inventor and member of a local charity for disabled children, and he thought he could help.
 Fleming took care of Andy and his mate, Polly, and moved them to his farm in Hastings.
-Fleming's granddaughter, Jessica, named him after a girl she got into a fight with in junior high school.
+Fleming's granddaughter, Jessica, named him after a girl with whom she got into a fight in junior high school.

 Initial failed attempts at providing Andy with more mobility included a skateboard-like prosthesis.
 Fleming then fitted Andy with specially adapted baby-sized shoes, and he successfully taught the bird to walk with them.
 Subsequently, Andy caught the attention of the media and Nike, which offered a lifetime deal to supply shoes for Andy – the bird wore out a pair of shoes in about one month.
 At one point, Andy and Gene appeared on The Tonight Show with Johnny Carson.

 Andy became a role model, especially for disabled children.
 With his shoes, Andy was able to walk, swim, and fly; his owners hoped Andy's mobility would give hope to people with disabilities.

-On October 19, 1991, Andy disappeared, and a day later he was found dead in a local park with his head and wings removed.
-The local community collected US$10,000 as a reward to apprehend the killer; however, the perpetrator could not be identified.
-According to former Chamber of Commerce president Don Reynolds, police were able to identify the killer but did not reveal their identity to the public.
+Andy disappeared on October 19, 1991, and was found dead the next day in a local park with his head and wings ripped off.
+The community collected US$10,000 as a reward to apprehend the killer; however, the perpetrator could not be identified.
+According to former Chamber of Commerce president Don Reynolds, police identified the killer but did not reveal their identity to the public as they were "somebody that was not responsible".